AleksiKaa/QuizSite/README.md

 This is a web application that allows a registered user to create multiple-choice questions.
 In addition, any registered user can answer the questions.
 Questions, answer options, and each answer are stored in a database.
 The app also tracks statistics that can be accessed at /statistics for each registered user.
+The app is available at https://deno-quiz.herokuapp.com/ The app can also be run locally with the shell command deno run --allow-all --unstable run-locally.js Do note that running locally requires you to have a database with the needed tables and inserting your database credentials to database/database.js

 Create table statements needed for the application, enter these commands to your own database: